 What about upgrading and backwards compatibility?

-For more details read this overview of Drupal’s philosophy on backwards compatibility.
+For more details about upgrading and backwards compatibility, read this overview of Drupal’s philosophy on backwards compatibility.

 The pages below have some more details for advanced users.